jedi-academy/learn-4711/data/assignments/assignment1.md

 ###Planning & Mock Database (Assignment 1)

-Each member will select their fleet of airplanes, and come up with an initial set of scheduled flights.
+Each member airline will select their fleet of airplanes, and come up with an initial set of scheduled flights.
 Their webapp will simply present their data.